Find Grad Schools

 • Optometrist/Practice Owner

-There were about 40,200 jobs for Optometrist in 2016 (in the United States).
+In the United States, there were 40,200 jobs for Optometrist in 2016.
 New jobs are being produced at a rate of 17.9% which is above the national average.
 The Bureau of Labor Statistics predicts 7,200 new jobs for Optometrist by 2026.
-The BLS estimates 2,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.

 undefined